Saint Hripsime Church: Type and influence

 Its specific tetraconch ground plan, often called "Hripsime-type", is shared by a group of churches in Armenia and Georgia.
 The most important examples are St. Hripsime and Jvari in Mtskheta, with the Church of Avan (590s) being the earliest dated example and model for Hripsime.
-While the question of precedence has been frequently debated by Georgian and Armenian scholars, they are part of a complex process of mutual influence and interchange and a shared cultural heritage.

 Antony Eastmond describes their forms as "sophisticated plays on geometry and spatial volumes that sought to reconcile the circularity of a central dome within a rectilinear ground plan."
+Adriano Alpago-Novello noted that the type is "significant for the wealth and articulation of its interior spaces", contrasting with "a very elementary exterior structure."

 The church plan/type has been often described as the most distinctively Armenian (or Caucasian).
-Other churches with similar plan and design in Armenia include Avan, Garnahovit, Artsvaber, Soradir (Zoradir), Targmanchats, Sisian, Aramus.
-In Georgia, besides Jvari, it is reproduced in Ateni, Dzveli Shuamta, and Martvili.
-In the 10th and 11th centuries, its design was revived in the Cathedral of Aghtamar and the main churches at Varagavank and Gndevank.
+Other churches with similar plan and design in Armenia include Garnahovit, Artsvaber, Soradir (Zoradir), Targmanchats, Sisian, Aramus.
+In Georgia, it is also reproduced in Ateni, Dzveli Shuamta, and Martvili.
+In the 10th and 11th centuries, its design was revived in the Cathedral of Aghtamar, the Church of the Holy Apostles in Ani, and the main churches at Varagavank and Gndevank.
+Mnatsakanian suggested that churches of the type were generally built by and for Armenian Catholicoses.

+While the question of precedence has been debated by Georgian and Armenian scholars, they are part of a complex process of mutual influence and interchange and a shared cultural heritage.
+Karen Balyan described the churches of Hripsime and Jvari as "works of genius" and dismissed the scholarly dispute over their "typological primacy" as narrow-mindedness.
+Edith Neubauer described Hripsime and Jvari as "classically perfected endpoints of a centuries-long development in both countries".
+Similarly, Mnatsakanian sees the type as a fully resolved stage of a particular direction in early medieval Armenian architecture, leaving no room for further development or variation.